davethebrave16/horoscope-frontend/README.md

 ## Usage

-The application features a tab-based interface with two main sections:
+The application features a tab-based interface with three main sections:

 ### 🌟 Horoscope Tab
 1. **Enter Birth Information**: Fill in the date and time of birth